ant0ine/go-urlrouter/README.md

 More Examples
 -------------

-- [Countries](https://github.com/ant0ine/go-urlrouter/blob/master/examples/webserver.go) Demo how to use the router with `net/http`
+- [Web Server](https://github.com/ant0ine/go-urlrouter/blob/master/examples/webserver.go) Demo how to use the router with `net/http`
 - [Go-Json-Rest](https://github.com/ant0ine/go-json-rest) A quick and easy way to setup a RESTful JSON API

 Documentation